serviceberry3/image_captioning/README.md

     6. Replace tf.contrib.layers with Tf Slim
     7. Follow instructions here, in general: https://www.tensorflow.org/guide/migrate
     8. Some other quirks of Python3 vs. older versions of python, like using items() instead of iteritmes() on a dict
+* 12/14/22
+    9. Change the all_captions(), createIndex(), and init() functions in coco.py to optionally pull the COCO image url instead of creating the local filename for each image.
+    10. Add comments (walk through/understand code), improve variable names, and reduce lines of code in coco.py, dataset.py, main.py, and vocabulary.py.
+    11. Change prepare_train_data() in dataset.py to look at images in train/images local folder, extract the image IDs for the images from their filenames, and create the pandas dataframe by pulling only those images and their captions from the annotations section of the COCO JSON annotations file.
+    12. Add a clean.sh script to remove large temporary files that are created at runtime (i.e. vocabulary csv file, model checkpoints, the csv file containing the dataframe of all img IDs and their captions).